hurry-build/hurry/README.md

 - `hurry restore` installs dependencies from the `hurry.lock` file.
 - `hurry verify` checks whether the solved dependency installation plan from running `cabal build` conflicts with the project's `hurry.lock`.

 <!--

 TODO:
 - `hurry restore` installs dependencies from the `hurry.lock` file, loading them from a shared dependency cache when available.
 - `hurry cache` uploads the project's currently built dependencies to a shared dependency cache.
+- `hurry build` does the right thing, and you can build the deps from just a lockfile (for Docker layer caching)

 -->
 ## Installation